Author

 John Webb

 John Webb (fl.
 1656) was an English Independent minister and theologian whose *The Government of Christ Considered and Applied* contributed to seventeenth-century debates on ecclesiastical polity during the tumultuous period of the English Civil War and Interregnum.
-His work engaged with contemporary discussions of congregational autonomy and the nature of Christ's authority over the church, reflecting the theological preoccupations of radical Protestant thought in mid-century England.
-Webb's writings remain significant for understanding the development of Independent ecclesiology and the broader intellectual ferment of the Puritan movement.
+His work engaged with contemporary discussions regarding the proper structure and authority of church governance, reflecting the theological and political tensions between Presbyterian, Independent, and other reformed traditions.
+Webb's writings remain significant for understanding the development of Independent ecclesiology and the broader intellectual landscape of mid-seventeenth-century English Protestantism.

 Works in the Library